 Three years after Ronald Greene's death and family still waits for justice

 BATON ROUGE- It was May 10, 2019.
-A motorist led Louisiana State Troopers on a high speed chase through North Louisiana.
+A motorist led Louisiana State troopers on a high speed chase through north Louisiana.
 When Ronald Greene was yanked from his car, top State Police brass now admit he was "tortured and murdered."

-Three years after come and gone.
-The family is still waiting for justice tied to the case.
+Three years later, the family is still waiting for justice tied to the case.

-For years, the WBRZ Investigative Unit has been exposing a cover up at the highest levels at State Police.
+For years, the WBRZ Investigative Unit has been exposing a cover-up at the highest levels at State Police.
 Body camera footage was hidden from investigating troopers, and whistleblowers who came out to talk about what happened were terminated or investigated.

 As Greene's death continues to be the focus of a state and federal investigation, a Louisiana lawmaker wants to protect law enforcement in the future from any retribution for reporting malfeasance.